My god, this movie is the greatest defeat…and victory…

 But instead of considering this a great achievement, Dick found it to be his greatest—and, as it would turn out unfortunately, last—spiritual “temptation.”

 As Dick described it in his Exegesis, he was asked to rewrite (or authorize a revision of) Do Androids Dream Of Electric Sheep? so it more “fit” its cinematic adaptation Blade Runner.
-This “new” version would “replace” the old story, I guess cutting down “brand confusion.”
+This “new” version would “replace” the old story, I guess cutting down on “brand confusion.”

 Now, this sort of thing—sort of messing with the original creator’s vision for profit—is common in Hollywood and the entertainment industry in general.
-But Dick, who was by this time DEEP within his metaphysical/religious musings in the Exegesis, saw this more than just a simple case of Hollywood fuckery.
+But Dick, who was by this time DEEP within his metaphysical/religious musings in the Exegesis, considered this more than just a simple case of Hollywood fuckery.

 He saw this as his “last temptation”: